East Sussex family say they 'could wait years for an answer' on memorial of son's death

 A spokesman for the IOPC said they are in the process of making a decision on whether to refer the matter to the CPS.

-In a statement, the force said: “Our thoughts continue to be with Arthur’s family and friends at this difficult time.
+In a statement, Sussex Police said: “Our thoughts continue to be with Arthur’s family and friends at this difficult time.

-"We have provided every assistance to the IOPC, who have independence in regard to the investigation and who remain in contact with the family.“We now await the IOPC’s decision.”
+"We have provided every assistance to the IOPC, who have independence in regard to the investigation and who remain in contact with the family.

+"We have cooperated fully to ensure a thorough investigation and for the family to receive the answers they need.

+“We now await the IOPC’s decision.
+The officer has not undertaken operational duties since the incident and is subject to restricted duties that are not public-facing pending the outcome of the investigation.”